Take the GTM AI Maturity Assessment. Learn How to Scale Your GTM Engine.

 What is the difference between CRM and customer service software?

-CRM software manages the entire customer relationship, including sales, marketing, and customer service interactions.
+CRM software manages the entire customer relationship, including sales activities, sales cycle, marketing, and customer service interactions.
 Customer service software, however, focuses on managing and resolving customer inquiries and issues.

 How long does it take to implement a CRM system?